ikolosov/performance-tuner/README.md

 requester

-`Take a look at AtWork class - this is the entry point`
+`Take a look at AtWork class - this is the entry point.`